WayScience/cell-health-data/2.extract-features/README.md

 ## Step 3: Define Project Paths

-Inside the notebook [compile-DP-projects.ipynb](compile-DP-projects.ipynb), the variables `nuc_project_path` and `cyto_project_path` need to be changed to reflect the desired nuc/cyto DeepProfiler project locations.
+Inside the notebook [compile-DP-projects.ipynb](compile-DP-projects.ipynb), the variables `nuc_project_path` need to be changed to reflect the desired nuc DeepProfiler project locations.
 We used an external harddrive and therefore needed to use specific paths.
 These project paths will contain the DeepProfiler `config.json`, `index.csv`, cell locations, pre-trained model, and extracted features.